Gagandeep39/spring-openfeign-demo/readme.md

 - Add @EnableFeignClient on Main clas
 - It will scan for all packages for fiegn clients
-- Add @FeignClient to make that as a fiegnclient
+- Add @FeignClient to make an interface as a fiegnclient

 eg.